 Dr. Wendy Martinez: President-Elect, American Statistical Association, Director, Mathematical Statistics Research Center Office of Survey Methods Research, Bureau of Labor Statistics, United States of America

-Biography: Dr. Wendy Martinez is the president-elect of the American Statistical Association for the year 2020 and directs the Mathematical Statistics Research Center of the U.S. Bureau of Labor Statistics.
+Biography: Dr. Wendy Martinez is the president of the American Statistical Association for the year 2020 and directs the Mathematical Statistics Research Center of the U.S. Bureau of Labor Statistics.
 She is also the coordinating editor of the journal Statistics Surveys (jointly sponsored by four major statistical societies).
 Her research interest includes computational statistics, exploratory data analysis, data visualization, outlier detection, statistical pattern recognition, spatial statistics, and the analysis of unstructured text.
-She published several books and over 50 publications in the field of computational statistics and data visualization and analysis.
+She published several books and over 30 publications in the field of computational statistics and data visualization and analysis.
 Dr. Martinez was elected a Fellow of the American Statistical Association in 2006, and a member of the International Statistical Institute in 2007.
 She has received many awards including the Founders Award (2017) of the American Statistical Association, for outstanding leadership and support of statistical and multidisciplinary research and BLS Commissioner’s Award (2018) for management excellence.
-She is involved with editorial service of many journals including Journal of Survey Statistics and Methodology, Significance (Royal Statistical Society (UK) and American Statistical Association (ASA)).

 Faming Liang, Professor, Department of Statistics, Purdue University, USA